-This is to be found in the area of Barcelona known as El Born District.
+This is to be found in the area of Barcelona known as El Born neighborhood.
 If you’re not into techno then head over here as this plays some really great indie music instead.

 2. Marula Café

 You’ll find this particular nightclub in the city’s Gothic Quarter, and as become a welcome addition to Barcelona’s club scene.